-- 1. Insert the File Management USB into the computer. - 2.
-Navigate to X:\File Management Utility\UltraVNC Software. - 3.
-Double-click the UltraVNC_1.x.x.x.Setup icon to begin the installation. - 4.
+- 1. Insert the File Management CD into the CD/DVD drive on the computer. - 2.
+Navigate to X:\File Management Utility CD\UltraVNC Software. - 3.
+Double-click the UltraVNC_1.0.9.6.2_Setup icon to begin the installation. - 4.
 During the installation process, go with the default selections with the exception of the Select Components screen, in which UltraVNC Viewer Only should be selected. - 5.
 Follow the installation prompts until the installation is complete.